Physician assistant: Ireland

-Physician Associates were introduced by the Health Service Executive in the mid-2010's.
-The Royal College of Surgeons has offered a PA postgraduate degree since 2016, with 28 graduating by January 2021.
+Physician Associates were introduced into the Health Service Executive in the mid-2010's, following a pilot programme by the Royal College of Surgeons in Ireland which began offering a PA postgraduate degree since 2016, with 28 graduating by January 2021.
 PAs may not write prescriptions.

+The Medical Council (the regulator for the medical profession in Ireland) issued a statement in December 2024 that it did not feel it would be the appropriate body to regulate physician associates.
+A moratorium on hiring new physician associates within the public health service was announced in March 2025.

 Israel

 Physician Assistants were introduced in Israel in May 2016 to help augment a shrinking physician workforce.
 The initial training programs have been overseen by the ministry of health directly, but transition to academic training is planned.
 Israeli PA education is modeled after United States' and Netherlands' approaches, and has focused on former paramedics with bachelor's degrees.
 As of 2022, the 100 or so PAs in Israel work exclusively within Emergency Departments.
 While PA scope of practice includes many emergency procedures, Israeli PAs are not currently allowed to prescribe or administer medicine in non-emergency settings.

 New Zealand

 In February 2015, Health Workforce New Zealand completed a Phase-2 trial of PAs who worked for a period of two years (2013–2015) in four clinical settings.
 Specifically, the sites included one rural emergency department and three primary care settings (two rural and one urban) located on the North and South Islands of New Zealand.
 At conclusion of the trial, several clinics continued to employ PAs while the process of health regulation makes its way through the government bureaucracy.

+In April 2025, the Medical Council of New Zealand announced its plan to regulate PAs.